Traveler of the Month: Martha P!

 6. What do you like best about working with Axis?

 I like working with Axis because they truly care about making sure their nurses are listened to and know they are valued.
 The process for each new contract is made incredibly simple, and I know I can come to my recruiter, Lynna, with any issue and she will do her best to solve it, even if that just means listening to me complain.
 She has actually helped me out before when whatever issue I’ve had has little to do with my job itself.
-I look forward to each new contract and the experiences that come along with it.
+I look forward to each new travel nursing contract and the experiences that come along with it.